 Note: If the vehicle or transmitter have no power, the key blade can be used in the left door to manually unlock that door.
-Insert the key blade into the door lock, then rotate left (counterclockwise) to unlock.
+Insert the key blade into the door lock, then rotate left twice the vehicle alarm system will be activated.